On p/q-recognisable sets: Characterisation of sets

 \subsection{Every \pqdef set is \pqrec}

 \lsection{pq-defi->pq-reco}

-The backward direction of \rtheorem{pq-defi<->pq-reco} is proved in a very classical way and we only sketch it here.
-It amounts to show that 1) each atomic set or relation of the logic is realised by an automaton 2) the inductive constructs of first-order formulas preserves \pqrecy.
-For more details, see for instance \cite{Char18-ib}.
+The backward direction of \rtheorem{pq-defi<->pq-reco} is proved in a very classical way.
+We only give a sketch of the proof.
+It amounts to showing that 1) each atomic set or relation of the logic is realised by an automaton 2) the inductive constructs of first-order formulas preserves \pqrecy.
+For more details, see for instance \cite{BruyEtAl94}.